Policy and Procedure Name:

 4. Prior to issuing

-the determination on the scheduled loss compensation request, claims services staff
+the determination on the scheduled loss compensation request, Claims Services

-shall build the scheduled loss compensation indemnity benefits plan and use the
+staff shall build the scheduled loss compensation indemnity benefits plan and

 a.
 For an award in

-a claim with a date of injury (DOI) prior to November 3, 1989, claims services
+a claim with a DOI prior to November 3, 1989, Claims Services staff must:

 i.
 Manually